erikknorren/nuxt3-starter/README.md

 - `yarn add vue`
   The next step is to add boilerplate dependencies:
-  1. **Vue** is the frontend framework used for this app, most of vue's features are already included in nuxt3.
+  1. **Vue** is the frontend framework used for this app, most of vue's features are already included in Nuxt 3.
 - `yarn add --dev typescript eslint prettier @types/node   eslint-config-prettier eslint-plugin-prettier @nuxtjs/eslint-config-typescript`
   This step is installing dev dependencies:
-  1. **Typescript**: we want to use strict typescript because it leads to smoother developing, building and debugging.
+  1. **Typescript**: we want to use strict Typescript because it leads to smoother developing, building and debugging.
 It also helps with code completion and documentation.
   2. **ESLint**: we want to use ESLint to enforce certain code styles and rules, such as no unused variables.
   3. **Prettier**: we want to use Prettier to enforce certain code formatting, such as no semicolons.